Listen to a voice medley from student leaders who helped us create this program

 Stipend

-Selected project teams will receive $2,000 to cover project-specific costs.
-As part of your proposal, project teams will need to submit a budget report, using a template provided by Cortico, detailing how the funds will be utilized.
+Selected students will receive up to $2,500 to cover project-specific costs.
+As part of your proposal, you will need to submit a budget report, using a template provided by Cortico, detailing how the funds will be utilized.

 Selection Criteria